Efficient Approximate Degenerate Ordered Statistics Decoding for Quantum Codes via Reliable Subset Reduction: Introduction

-However, there is a great deal of room for improvement over the current postprocessing techniques in the literature under the code capacity noise model.
-These methods primarily rely on binary BP to handle quaternary errors, neglecting error correlations, which suggests that binary decoders are inherently suboptimal.
-In contrast, the quaternary AMBP$_4$ decoder (the adaptive version of MBP$_4$) from \cite{KL22} has been shown to outperform all the aforementioned decoders across various quantum codes, including topological codes~\cite{BM07}, BB codes~\cite{BCG+24}, and generalized hypergraph-product (GHP) codes~\cite{PK21,RWBC20}, without requiring postprocessing.
-For supporting examples, please refer to Figure~\ref{fig:AMBP_BB} in Section~\ref{sec:sim}.
+Despite these developments, most existing postprocessing schemes under the code-capacity noise model rely on binary BP applied to quaternary quantum errors, thereby discarding $X/Z$ correlations and leading to intrinsic suboptimality.
+In contrast, the quaternary AMBP$_4$ decoder~\cite{KL22} directly exploits these correlations and has been shown to outperform all of the above decoders on a wide range of quantum codes, including topological codes~\cite{BM07}, BB codes~\cite{BCG+24}, and generalized hypergraph-product codes~\cite{PK21,RWBC20}. {However, AMBP$_4$ still fails on certain important code families, such as lift-connected surface (LCS) codes~\cite{ORM24}, motivating the need for a more powerful postprocessing framework.}

-OSD serves as a complementary strategy to BP, addressing cases where BP fails.
-As a result, BP-OSD is naturally expected to outperform AMBP$_4$.
-In this paper, we propose a BP$_4$-based OSD to achieve this improvement and introduce an efficient OSD algorithm for quantum codes.

-First, the sorting process plays a pivotal role in OSD \cite{FL95}.
-For efficient implementation, we consider binary representations of an $n$-qubit quantum code and thus an $n$-qubit Pauli error variable can be represented by $2n$ binary variables.
-Previously we proposed a reliability metric that takes into account the hard-decision history obtained during BP$_4$ iterations and incorporates soft messages from the last iteration~\cite{KKL23}.
-The $2n$ binary error variables of an error vector are then sorted according to the reliability metric.
-Specifically, the length of the last run in a bit's hard-decision history is the primary term in our metric.
-Through simulations, we demonstrate that incorporating the hard-decision history to determine the reliability order for OSD enhances decoding performance.
-Our OSD algorithm based on this reliability metric will be denoted as OSD$_4$.